shivasiddharth/pi-gcast-remote/README.md

 sudo systemctl enable gcastremote.service
 ````

-**To switch between the devices, press and hold the A button/key.**
+**Short press on the button/key affects first device, and a long press on the same button/key affects second device.**

 #### Note: **[pychromecast](https://github.com/balloob/pychromecast)** API takes time to get the list of active devices, hence continuous device status monitoring has not been added as it would cause delays to get a response from a device on button press.
 So the remote control program should be started after making sure that your devices are online.